 4. Higher Productivity

 It’s no surprise that employee productivity and recognition go hand in hand.
+Moreover, employee appreciation is one of the best tools for driving higher employee engagement that naturally leads to higher productivity and efficiency among employees.

 The Impact of Employee Recognition on Productivity